 Koalas are one of Australia's most iconic species, recognisable around the world and a major tourist attraction (DPIE, 2020c).
 Historically koalas were distributed throughout the woodlands and forests of NSW, however, they are now threatened across their range from impacts such as habitat loss and fragmentation (such as from urban development and agriculture), vehicle strikes, dog attacks (both domestic and wild dogs), drought, bushfires, disease (e.g. Chlamydia), and climate change (CSE, 2016).
 Most koala populations in NSW now survive in fragmented and isolated habitat and in many cases are subject to intense development pressures (CSE, 2016).
-Koalas as listed as 'vulnerable' in NSW and needing protection under both state and federal legislation.
-Koalas in NSW (CSE, 2016; Adams-Hosking, 2017).
+Koalas as listed as 'vulnerable' in NSW and needing protection under both state and federal legislation.12 Koala numbers and distribution have declined over time, with an estimate of 36,000 koalas in NSW (CSE, 2016; Adams-Hosking, 2017).